 SAFE ZONE at UCM

-Safe Zone is a program offered jointly by the UCM Counseling Center and the student group Queers and Allies.
+Safe Zone is a program offered jointly by the UCM Counseling Center and the MAPS office LGBTQ GA.
 This program offers information and training to faculty, staff, and students who want to learn more about supporting LGBTQ students on our campus.

-In additional to reviewing the manual linked below, SAFE ZONE training includes a 1-hour workshop conducted by both a member of the Counseling Center staff and a student member of Queers & Allies.
+In additional to reviewing the manual linked below, SAFE ZONE training includes a 1-hour workshop conducted by both a member of the Counseling Center staff and the LGBTQ GA.

 Who can participate in the program?

 Anyone in the UCM community can be a Safe Zone participant, including faculty, staff, and students.
 It is hoped that community members of all sexual orientations, gender identities, and gender expressions will become participants.

 Participants are expected to display the Safe Zone symbol in a visible location in their office, cubicle, room, etc. The Safe Zone symbol identifies you as someone who is a supporter of LGBTQ community members and someone who is committed to creating an environment free of homophobia, biphobia, transphobia, heterosexism, and bias.

 How do I become a Safe Zone participant?

 Anyone can request a Safe Zone training by contacting the Counseling Center at 543-4060.
 After completing a training and reviewing this manual, you will be prepared to post the symbol in a visible location so that community members know that you are informed about and sensitive to LGBTQ issues and concerns.

 Offered to you by: